Supreme Court hears a case that experts say could wreak havoc on the tax code

 Broader impact of a ruling

 In other words, it's not just the Moores' one-time tax at risk in this case.
-Remember this is a tax that is expected to yield $340 billion dollars by 2027, from mainly huge corporations, and the lion's share of those taxes have already been collected.
+Remember, this is a tax that is expected to yield $340 billion by 2027, from mainly huge corporations, and the lion's share of those taxes have already been collected.

 The justices "are not playing with fire," says Callas.
 They are playing with "enriched uranium," and they don't even know they could "blow up large portions of the tax code."

-That said, a phalanx of conservative, anti-regulatory, and anti-tax groups are arrayed against the tax in Tuesday's case, including the U.S. Chamber of Commerce--in spite of the fact that they supported the 2017 tax bill that included the provision before the Supreme Court on Tuesday.
+That said, a phalanx of conservative, anti-regulatory, and anti-tax groups is arrayed against the tax in Tuesday's case, including the U.S. Chamber of Commerce — even though they supported the 2017 tax bill that included the provision before the Supreme Court on Tuesday.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.